 Hedges of net investments in foreign operations are accounted for on a similar basis to cash flow hedges.
 Foreign currency translation originated by a net investment in a foreign entity and derived from the hedge transaction should be registered in equity reserve (under "Other reserves" heading) until the investment's disposal.
 Gains or losses relating to the ineffective portion are recognized immediately in the income statement in the line item "Other gains (losses)".
-The Company applies this policy for the hedge of its investment in the consolidated financial statement Inversiones Eléctricas Transam Chile Ltda. which is not a foreign operation but has a different functional currency than the Parent Company (US Dollars).
+Until September 1, 2015, the Company applied the net investment's hedge in the consolidated of its subsidiary Inversiones Eléctricas Transam Chile Ltda. having U.S dollar functional currency, which was absorbed at mentioned date.